Food Swaps

 At Breakfast

-Try to avoid fruits in the citrus family.3 Instead, go for less-acidic options like berries, bananas, or pears tossed over low-fat yogurt.
+Try to avoid fruits in the citrus family.
+Instead, go for less-acidic options like berries, bananas, or pears added to low-fat yogurt.

 At Lunch

-Skip spicy fried foods.3 Grilled meats and veggies may be less likely to trigger heartburn.
+Skip spicy fried foods.
+Grilled meats and veggies may be less likely to trigger heartburn.
 If that sounds too bland, remember that most herbs aren’t off limits.

 At Dinner

 If you’re having pasta, don’t toss it in tomato-based sauces.
 Instead, try less acidic options that won’t be as likely to cause heartburn.
-Go easy on the garlic though, since garlic can be a possible heartburn trigger.3
+Go easy on the garlic though, since garlic can be a possible heartburn trigger.
+If you like to have an alcoholic drink with dinner, shy away from wine, which is acidic.
+Better yet, choose alcohol-free options as alcohol itself can set off heartburn.

 After Dinner

-Say no to coffee, caffeinated beverages, late-night snacks, and peppermint tea.3,9 Try any other caffeine-free herbal tea instead.
+Say no to coffee, caffeinated beverages, late-night snacks, and peppermint tea.
+Try any other caffeine-free herbal tea instead.
+Try not to consume anything 3-4 hours before your bedtime.

 Raise The Head Of Your Bed

-Research shows that elevating the head of your bed results in fewer acid reflux episodes.13 You can also try a wedge pillow if you don’t want to put blocks under the bed itself.
+Research shows that elevating the head of your bed results in fewer acid reflux episodes.
+You can try a wedge pillow for elevation.

 Slip Into Something More Comfortable